Politics of New Jersey: Statistics

 The 2016 presidential election in New Jersey was won by Democrat Hillary Clinton in 12 counties, while Republican Donald Trump won nine counties; overall, Clinton carried the state with a vote percentage of 55.45 to 41.35 percent.
 Trump won two counties (Gloucester and Salem) which had voted Democratic in 2012.
 Every county voted identically in 2016 and the 2017 gubernatorial election with the exception of Gloucester, which flipped back to Democratic.
-In the 2018 Senate election, Atlantic and Gloucester Counties flipped Republican.
+In the 2018 United States Senate election, Atlantic and Gloucester Counties flipped Republican.
 In the 2020 presidential election, Biden flipped Atlantic, Gloucester, and Morris counties from the 2018 elections.
+In the 2024 presidential election, Trump flipped back Gloucester and Morris counties, both of which he won in 2016, from the 2020 elections.
+He also flipped Atlantic, Cumberland, and Passaic counties, all of which voted Democratic in the 2016 and 2020 presidential elections.
+Atlantic and Cumberland counties had previously been won by Republican candidate Jack Ciattarelli in the 2021 gubernatorial election.
+All counties voted identically in the simultaneous 2024 United States Senate election as they did the presidential election, with the exception of Gloucester and Passaic, which were both won by Democratic candidate Andy Kim by slim margins.